Lucid (A Cint Group company) ESOMAR36

 Cint’s OpinionApp enables sample providers and sample buyers to leverage research participants/panelists in a mobile environment.
 Cint’s OpinionApp permits participants/panelists access to surveys and their panelist information.

 The number of projects Cint conducts year-over-year continues to grow rapidly.
 In the 12 months ending December 2020, the company completed 2,790,712 projects in approximately 130 markets around the world.
-In addition to all the major developed markets, Cint also delivered services and projects to clients in markets where digital market research is less prevalent, including
+In addition to all the major developed markets, Cint also delivered services and projects to clients in markets where digital market research is less prevalent.

 Through its platform, Cint’s clients also get access to niche audience groups in many geographies that are not commonly found in offerings from other sample providers.
 These include gamers, sports fans, mothers of children of specific ages, certain ethnicities, varied B2B audiences, professionals, health care providers and many others.